Bicardine/Nanization/README.md

 > Simple Naninovel localization without boilerplate code.
 Works like a ninja!

 ## Features ✨
-- No need to worry about `Engine.Initialized`!
+- No need to worry about `Engine.Initialized`
-- No need to get `Engine.GetService<ITextManager>/<ILocalizationManager>()`!
+- No need to get `Engine.GetService<ITextManager>/<ILocalizationManager>()`
-- No need to worry about `DocumentLoader.IsLoaded`!
+- No need to worry about `DocumentLoader.IsLoaded`
-- Auto-subscribers for locale changes!
+- Auto-subscribers for locale changes
-- Just use it - Nanization handles everything behind the scenes!
+- Just use it - Nanization handles everything behind the scenes

 ## Requirements 📦
 - Naninovel v1.20 or later